pedroapfilho/ws-worker-observable/README.md

-# WS Worker Observable
+# WS Worker Observable Example

 ## Overview

-WS Worker Observable is a TypeScript-based library designed to facilitate real-time data handling through WebSockets in a React application.
+This is a TypeScript-based example designed to show how real-time data handling through WebSockets in a React application is made on high frequency apps.
 It leverages RxJS observables and Web Workers to manage WebSocket connections efficiently, ensuring smooth and responsive user interfaces even when dealing with high-frequency data streams.

-## Features
+## What's Included

 - **WebSocket Management**: Simplifies the process of connecting to WebSocket channels and handling incoming data.
 - **RxJS Integration**: Utilizes RxJS observables to provide a reactive programming model for WebSocket data.